 Ensure that the Zendesk integration is enabled within FireHydrant.

-As a FireHydrant owner role, generate a bot token from FireHydrant for the Zendesk app.
+As a FireHydrant owner role, generate an API key from FireHydrant for the Zendesk app.

 You will need to be a Zendesk administrator to add the app.